William Burnham Woods: Circuit judge

-An 1869 judicial reorganization law created nine new circuit judgeships.
-President Grant appointed Woods to be circuit judge for the Fifth Circuit, which comprised Alabama, Florida, Georgia, Louisiana, Mississippi, and Texas, and he was sworn in on December 22, 1869.
+When an 1869 judicial reorganization law created nine new circuit judgeships, President Grant appointed Woods to be circuit judge for the Fifth Circuit, which comprised Alabama, Florida, Georgia, Louisiana, Mississippi, and Texas.
+He was sworn in on December 22, 1869.
 Little information is available as to why the President selected Woods, but Thomas E. Baynes Jr. suggests that his Republican politics, his military service with Grant, and the fact that his brother-in-law Willard Warner was a U.S. Senator all played a role.

 Woods and Justice Joseph P. Bradley (who was riding circuit) heard the Slaughter-House Cases in 1870; in an opinion by Bradley, they both agreed that the Fourteenth Amendment's Privileges or Immunities Clause should be interpreted broadly to protect civil rights associated with U.S. citizenship against infringement by the states.
 In another privileges-and-immunities decision, United States v.
 Hall (1871), Woods sustained an indictment under the Enforcement Act of 1870, holding that the Fourteenth Amendment gave Congress the power to protect the freedoms of speech and of assembly through legislation.
 The Supreme Court's 1873 ruling in the Slaughter-House Cases rejected Bradley and Woods's broader interpretation of the Fourteenth Amendment.
 In the 1874 Enforcement Act case of United States v.
 Cruikshank, Bradley dismissed federal charges against the perpetrators of the Colfax massacre, in which scores of African-American men were killed, but Woods dissented without an opinion; when the case reached the Supreme Court by certificate of division, it affirmed Bradley's decision.

+In Bertonneau v.
+Board of Directors of City Schools, an 1878 school segregation decision, Woods offered an early formulation of what became the separate-but-equal doctrine.
+Rejecting the arguments of African-American children who sought admission to an whites-only public school in New Orleans, Woods emphasized that a blacks-only school was available and that the plaintiffs had not claimed it was inferior.
+He argued that while states were obliged to afford "equal privileges and advantages to both races", they could otherwise manage schools in whatever way they thought best.
+For Woods, the substance of the case was that "[w]hite children and colored children are compelled to attend different schools.
+That is all."
+In its notorious 1896 decision in Plessy v.
+Ferguson endorsing the separate-but-equal doctrine, the Supreme Court cited Bertonneau and other similar decisions that had upheld racial segregation in public schools.

 Woods expended considerable effort to learn Louisiana law, which was especially complicated due to its French and Spanish roots.
+He prepared four volumes of reports of cases decided by the circuit court.
 In the aftermath of the contested 1876 presidential election, he avoided becoming involved in a dispute over the eligibility of a Florida Republican elector who had attempted to resign another federal office by writing to Woods.
-Woods's 1878 decision in Bertonneau v.
-Board of Directors of City Schools upheld "separate but equal" schools for blacks and whites; he wrote: "White children and colored children are compelled to attend different schools.
-That is all.
-The state, while conceding equal privileges and advantages to both races, has the right to manage its schools in the manner which, in its judgment, will best promote the interest of all."
 Woods moved to Atlanta, Georgia, in 1877.